mikolajlubiak/website/content/pixelpin-deep-dive.md

 tags: ['embedded', 'esp32', 'c++', 'c', 'bluetooth', 'ble', 'e-paper', 'protocol-design', 'app', 'flutter']
 ---

 [PixelPin](https://github.com/mikolajlubiak/pixelpin) is an ESP32-powered e-paper wearable that leverages a Flutter companion app for image pre-processing.
-By shifting heavy computational tasks—specifically resizing and color space conversion—to the smartphone, the firmware is optimized for high-speed data ingestion and specialized dithering for 3-color electrophoretic displays.
+By shifting heavy computational tasks - specifically resizing and color space conversion - to the smartphone, the firmware is optimized for high-speed data ingestion and specialized dithering for 3-color electrophoretic displays.

 This post breaks down the high-throughput BLE implementation, the RGB565-to-EPD pipeline, and the bit-packing logic required for the hardware.